Please read this! You’ll need to know it later.

 Making the Swatch

-Most gauges are done in Stockinette Stitch and are often given for a measurement of 10 cm/4 inches.
-(When reading yarn label recommended gauges, it is for Stockinette Stitch.)
+Most gauge swatches are done in Stockinette Stitch and are often given for a measurement of 10 cm/4 inches.
+(Gauges on yarn labels are given in Stockinette Stitch.)
 Stockinette Stitch simply means knitting one direction and purling back.

 Cast on what you estimate will be enough stitches to make a 12.5 cm/5 inch row (based on the pattern’s or yarn label’s gauge), do 3-5 rows of Garter Stitch (knit every row), then switch to Stockinette Stitch (knit one way, purl the other.)
 After you have worked about 12.5 cm/5 inches of Stockinette Stitch, work 3-5 rows of Garter Stitch and bind off.
 (Garter Stitch at the top and bottom helps the swatch to lay flatter for counting.
 I also like to do one stitch on each end that is Garter Stitch all the way up—meaning, knit the first and last stitches on your purl side.)